 The non-thesis project option is designed primarily for students who wish to enhance their professional career skills.
 Students pursuing this option must complete a project (NRES 793-6) -an extended position paper, report, or plan-that addresses a major problem or issue relevant to the field of natural resources and environmental studies.
-Candidates must complete a minimum of 12 credit hours of approved elective courses at graduate level (i.e., at or above the 600 level) that result in a broad, well-informed, and integrated exposure to natural resources and environmental issues.
-A maximum of 3 credits from independent studies can be counted towards the elective requirement.
-The supervisory committee will ensure appropriate elective course selection, and may require a student to complete more than 12 credits if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.
+Candidates must complete a minimum of 12 credit hours of approved elective courses at graduate level (i.e., at or above the 600 level) that resources and environmental issues.
+A maximum of 3 credits from independent studies can be counted towards the elective course selection, and may require a student to complete more than 12 credits if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.